harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages.md

 Select **Create From Form Template** to create a ticket by using an existing form template in your ServiceNow integration.

 In **Template Name**, you can either enter the name of an existing template, select from the list of existing templates that is displayed when you click the field, or provide an expression.
+You can also search for the templates you need.

 :::note
-Existing templates are listed only if the feature flag `CDS_GET_SERVICENOW_STANDARD_TEMPLATE` is enabled.
+Existing templates are listed and can be searched only if the feature flag `CDS_GET_SERVICENOW_STANDARD_TEMPLATE` is enabled.
 To enable the feature flag, contact [Harness Support](mailto:support@harness.io).

+The searching of form templates requires:
+- This feature requires Harness Delegate version 82400 or later.
+- Atleast `1.0.2` version of the Integration for Harness Software Delivery Platform app
 :::

 If there are many templates with the same name, the most current one is used to create tickets.
 Select **Apply Changes**.